-- We determined that, as of January 15, 2019, our employee population consisted of 640 individuals (including full-time and part-time employees, other than the CEO) working at Hawkins together with our consolidated subsidiaries. - We annualized the compensation of all employees included in the sample who were hired in 2018 but did not work for us or our consolidated subsidiaries for the entire twelve-month period described below. - We identified our median employee based on the total Medicare Wages reported on Form W-2 paid during the twelve-month period ended December 31, 2018. - Once we identified our median employee, we then determined that employee's total compensation, including any cash paid as reflected in our payroll records and other benefits, in the same manner that we determine the total compensation of our named executive officers for purposes of the Summary Compensation Table disclosed above.
+- We determined that, as of January 15, 2019, our employee population consisted of 640 individuals (including full-time and part-time employees, other than the CEO) working at Hawkins together with our consolidated subsidiaries. - We annualized the compensation of all employees included in the sample who were hired in 2018 but did not work for us or our consolidated subsidiaries for the entire twelve-month period described below. - We identified our median employee based on the total Medicare Wages reported on Form W-2 paid during the twelve-month period ended December 31, 2018. - Using the previously identified median employee, we determined that employee's total compensation for fiscal 2021, including any cash paid as reflected in our payroll records and other benefits, in the same manner that we determine the total compensation of our named executive officers for purposes of the Summary Compensation Table disclosed above.

-For fiscal 2020, there were no material changes to the company's employee population or compensation arrangements, including the previously identified median employee, that would reasonably be expected to significantly impact the pay ratio or warrant identifying a new median employee.
+For fiscal 2021, there were no material changes to the company's employee population or compensation arrangements, including the previously identified median employee, that would reasonably be expected to significantly impact the pay ratio or warrant identifying a new median employee.

-Director Compensation for Fiscal 2020
+Director Compensation for Fiscal 2021

-During fiscal 2020, each non-employee director earned an annual retainer of \$40,000.
-Supplemental annual retainers were earned by our Chairman of the Board (\$70,000) and the chairs of our Audit committee (\$10,000), Compensation committee (\$8,750) and Governance and Nominating Committee (\$5,000).
-Additionally, our non-employee directors received a meeting fee of \$2,000 for each Board and committee meeting attended.
+During fiscal 2021, each non-employee director earned an annual retainer of \$40,000.
+Supplemental annual retainers were earned by our Chair of the Board (\$70,000) and the chairs of our Audit Committee (\$10,000), Compensation Committee (\$8,750) and Governance and Nominating Committee (\$5,000).
+Additionally, our non-employee directors received a meeting fee of \$2,000 for each Board and Committee meeting attended.

 The Compensation Committee oversees our director compensation grants, under which each director, other than the Chief Executive Officer, receives a grant of restricted shares with a value of \$50,000 on the date of our annual meeting of shareholders at which the director is elected or reelected to the Board by our shareholders.
 The restricted stock vests one year from the date of issuance, subject to acceleration in the event of the director's death or disability.
-For service during fiscal 2020, each applicable director was granted 1,144 shares of restricted shares on July 31, 2019, and these shares will vest in their entirety one year from their date of issuance.
+For service during fiscal 2021, each then applicable director was granted 1,958 shares of restricted shares on July 30, 2020, and these shares are scheduled to vest in their entirety on July 30, 2021, one year from their date of issuance.
+Because Ms. Tang joined our Board in October 2020, she was granted a pro-rated grant of 1,438 shares of restricted stock on October 21, 2020, and these shares are scheduled to vest in their entirety on July 30, 2021.

-The following table shows, for each applicable director, information concerning annual compensation earned for services in all capacities during fiscal 2020:
+The following table shows, for each applicable director, information concerning annual compensation earned for services in all capacities during fiscal 2021:

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$)(a) All Other Compensation (\$) Total (\$)

-James A. Faulconbridge 70.000 49,958 119,958
+James A. Faulconbridge 77,000 49,988 126,988

-Duane M. Jergenson 59,000 49,958 108,958

-John S. McKeon 135,000 49,958 184,958

-Mary J. Schumacher 67.000 49,958 116,958
+Mary J. Schumacher 76,188 49,988 126,176

-Daniel J. Stauber 49,958 49,958
+Daniel J. Stauber 49,988 49,988

+Yi "Faith" Tang 30,000 37,460 67,460

-James T. Thompson 73.439 49,958 123,397
+James T. Thompson 96,064 49,988 146,052

-Jeffrey L. Wright 82,375 49,958 132,333
+Jeffrey L. Wright 90,000 49,988 139,988